dbankier/tishadow.yydigital.com/app/views/sections/1_getting_started.md

 ```

 either import the project into titanium studio and deploy it to your
-devices or you can you the titanium cli command as follows
+devices or you can use the titanium cli command as follows

 ```
 $ cd ~/tishadowapp